blumareks/2017-IATA-hack-sv/README.md

 - sign up for [http://bluemix.net](bluemix.net)
 - then you can use the [Web and Mobile wizard](https://console.bluemix.net/developer/getting-started/?env_id=ibm:yp:us-south)
 - after creating the chatbot example on Bluemix, you can download the code and follow the readme file (cocoapod, and carthage installs)
-- finally you can leverage the json with the example dialog (entities, intents, dialog) by importing it
+- finally you can leverage the json with the example dialog (entities, intents, dialog) by importing it - feel free to use the provided [IATA_hackathon_2017SV_travel_chatbot.json](IATA_hackathon_2017SV_travel_chatbot.json) - that was developed during the webcast!
 - then you need to bind the conversation workspace id with the code

 Follow me on twitter: @blumareks and my blog blumareks.blogspot.com